This MacArthur 'genius' grantee says she isn't a drug price rebel but she kind of is

 The act of standing up against these corporations is in some ways an act of rebellion.
 Have you always been a rebellious person?
 Is that part of the reason why you're doing the work that you do?

 My mother would say yes.
 But I don't really view my job as standing up to the pharmaceutical industry.
-I mean I come from the industry.
 My dad is from the industry.
 In that sense, I am more interested in shining a light on a system that I think is not working for people.

 When you aren't hard at work trying to close the loopholes in the U.S. medical patent system, how do you relax and recharge?